+Our attention in the current paper is restricted to phase-based algorithms in which nodes are allowed to write into their output registers only during the last step $j = \phi - 1$ of the phase, referred to as the \emph{decision step}.
+Moreover, the decisions of $\Alg$ are required to be irrevocable in the sense that $\PhaseProcedure_{\Alg}$ is not allowed to write into output registers that already hold an output value (rather than $\bot$).
+We further assume that $\phi \geq 3$ (which is without loss of generality as one can always extend the phase with empty steps).

-\paragraph{Self-Stabilization and Fully Adaptive Run-Time.} An algorithm $\Alg$ for $\Problem$ is \emph{self-stabilizing} if it is guaranteed to reach a legal configuration in finite time with probability $1$ from any initial global state.
-In the current paper, this notion is captured by a malicious \emph{adversary} that can modify the content of any register maintained by $\Alg$ (essentially modifying the nodes' states), including the registers that hold the incoming messages.
+\paragraph{Self-Stabilization and Fully Adaptive Run-Time.} An algorithm $\Alg$ for $\Problem = \langle \mathcal{O}, \mathcal{G}, \{ \mathcal{C}_{G} \}_{G \in \mathcal{G}} \rangle$ is \emph{self-stabilizing} if it is guaranteed to reach a legal configuration in finite time with probability $1$ from any initial global state.
+In the current paper, this notion is captured by a malicious \emph{adversary} that can modify the content of any register maintained by $\Alg$ (essentially modifying the nodes' states), including the output registers, the registers that hold the incoming messages, and any register that may maintain the global round number $t$ (or a function thereof).
 The adversary can also impose dynamic \emph{topology changes}, including the addition and removal of nodes and edges, as long as the resulting graph remains in $\mathcal{G}$.